 Use the secret command from the ACLI to change the sign in password for a User and the config password command for an Administrator.
 For more information about setting passwords, see the Oracle Enterprise Session Border Controller ACLI Configuration Guide.

 Log Off from the Web GUI

-To log off from the Web GUI, click Log Out from the User menu and confirm.
+To log off from the Web GUI, open the User menu, and click Log Out.

 1. On the User menu located in the upper right corner of the Web GUI, click Log Out.